jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 Next, copy and paste the name of your [source layer](https://docs.mapbox.com/help/glossary/source-layer/) into the code.

-Hit **run** to see your changes!
+Preview your map in a browser to view your changes!
 You should see your vector layer on your map.

 <p align='center'>